Andrea Ciarmiello1, Luigi Mansi2

-Journal of Diagnostic Imaging in Therapy – JDIT is published online by Open Medscience, based in Northern Ireland, UK.
+The Journal of Diagnostic Imaging in Therapy (JDIT) is published online by Open Medscience, based in Northern Ireland, UK.
 The aim of this journal is to address the requirements of researchers – specialising in nuclear medicine, diagnostic imaging and therapy by providing open access to peer-reviewed articles.
 These high quality published articles are available in both HTML and PDF formats.
-All published articles are assigned a unique CrossRef DOI number and the HTML version is given a CrossMark accreditation.
+All published articles are assigned a unique CrossRef DOI number and the HTML version is given a Crossmark accreditation.

-The published articles highlight the application of diagnostic imaging with radionuclides, X-rays, magnetic resonance (MR), ultrasound (US) etc. The scope of these imaging modalities include: positron emission tomography (PET), single-photon emission computed tomography (SPECT), hybrid imaging systems, radioguided surgery (RGS) and positron emission mammography (PEM).
-Also included are the application of short and long-lived radioisotopes in research alongside the development of imaging agents and related targeted therapies.
-In addition, JDIT’s scope will include magnetic resonance imaging (MRI), computed tomography (CT), ultrasound (US) imaging and planar X-ray (digital, analogue and portable) systems.
+The published articles highlight the application of diagnostic imaging with radionuclides, X-rays, magnetic resonance (MR), ultrasound (US) etc. The scope of these imaging modalities includes positron emission tomography (PET), single photon emission computed tomography (SPECT), hybrid imaging systems, radioguided surgery (RGS) and positron emission mammography (PEM).
+In addition, included are the application of short and long-lived radioisotopes in research alongside the development of imaging agents and related targeted therapies.
+Furthermore, JDIT’s scope will include magnetic resonance imaging (MRI), computed tomography (CT), ultrasound (US) imaging and planar X-ray (digital, analogue and portable) systems.